alinahavriushenko/bee-game/README.md

 ## Game description

-In this game you take on the role of a bee on a mission to revitalize a withering garden.
+In this game, you take on the role of a bee on a mission to revitalize a withering garden.
 Collect pollen, navigate through meadows, and witness the transformative power of nature as you bring life back to fading flowers.

 ![game screenshot](/img/game-screenshot.png)